 As a cat owner, you’re probably used to seeing a swollen belly on your cat after they’ve happily chowed down on that ever-so-coveted bowl of wet food.
 But a swollen eye?
 That’s a different story.
-If you find yourself thinking, My cats eye is swollen, it could be the case that they’re experiencing irritation.
+If you find yourself thinking, My cat’s eye is swollen, it could be the case that they’re experiencing irritation, and swollen eyes can indicate deeper potential health concerns.

-Cat eye problems should be taken seriously.
+Cat eye problems should be taken seriously, as neglecting symptoms can worsen underlying issues.
 Cat eye irritation and swelling can mean several things—from the presence of a bacterial infection to simply a sign of aging.
+It’s important to know whether this is a minor irritation or something that requires immediate attention.
 In this guide, we’ll help you determine the cause of your cat’s swollen eyes so that you and your vet can create a plan for treatment and preventative care.
-So, let’s take a look at some reasons your cat’s eye is swollen.
+Understanding the reasons behind the inflammation will guide appropriate measures.
+So, let’s take a look at some reasons your cat’s eye may be swollen.

 Blepharitis and Conjunctivitis